Skip to Content

 Dallas to Austin drive by the Alico building in Waco Texas

-6. Lunch At Jakes Texas Tea House
+6. Enjoy Lunch At Jakes Texas Tea House

-If you’re in Waco Texas around lunch time on your Dallas to Austin drive, there’s no better place to eat than Jake’s Tea House.
+If you’re in Waco around lunch time on your Dallas to Austin drive, there’s no better place to eat than Jake’s Tea House.
 What an experience this is!

+Let’s just say that after I ordered, our waitress informed me that my meal also comes with a side Cesar salad, but recommended that I don’t get it….
 And boy was she right!
-We got A LOT of food!
+I got A LOT of food!
 I recommend ordering one main, and an extra portion of sides for two people (which was also a recommendation from our waitress for next time!).

 Plus, you have to of course order some of their homemade iced tea!